Hippeastrum x hybridum

 For plants growing in the garden, you can dig them up, clean off the soil, and either pot them up in sterile medium, or store them loose during dormancy.

-Store them potted or loose in a cool, dry location, with a temperature in the range of 45-50°F. Loose bulbs can be gently washed, dried, and stored in a cardboard box.
+Store them potted or loose in a cool, dry location, with a temperature in the range of 45 to 50°F. Loose bulbs can be gently washed, dried, and stored in a cardboard box.

 Do not water at all during the dormancy period.

-After 10 to 12 weeks of dormancy, you can pot up loose bulbs and move containers to a 75-80°F location where they can sprout.
+After 10 to 12 weeks of dormancy, you can pot up loose bulbs and move containers to a 75 to 80°F location where they can sprout.
 Alternatively, you can plant them out in the garden after all risk of frost has passed.

 Under ideal conditions, you may get a re-bloom in the second and/or successive years.

 - Group by odd-numbers for aesthetically pleasing outdoor displays.